 Chateau de Malleret 2009, CB Haut Medoc

-It's a rare pleasure to have an affordable and ready Bordeaux from an excellent vintage.
+Indeed, it's a rare pleasure to have an affordable and ready Bordeaux from an excellent vintage 2009.
 A softer wine by now with a majority 56% Merlot, a reasonable good structure with 41.5% Cabernet Sauvignon, and a Light complexity with the 2.5% Petit Verdot.
 The property is located 15 km from Bordeaux, boasts a sizeable 17th-century chateau and situated on 700 acres.
 This wine won Silver at the Concours Agricole 2012 wine competition in Paris.

 Fellow WWCC writer Natalie McLean commended 89 points.
-Here’s what Neal Martin had to say about the 2009 Château de Malleret: “Tasted at the Cru Bourgeois 2009 tasting in London.
+Neal Martin had to say about the 2009 Château de Malleret: “Tasted at the Cru Bourgeois 2009 tasting in London.
 The de Malleret 2009 has a well-defined cedar and briary-scented bouquet with crisp blackberry and dark plum fruit interlaced with cedar.
 The palate is medium-bodied with fine, slightly chalky tannins but a very edgy, vibrant finish with lively black fruits that are just slightly clipped on the finish.
 Otherwise, a very good effort.
 Tasted September 2011.
-89 points”
+89 points”.
+In our recent tasting in a small catch-up dinner, our taste team upgraded our score to DD91.